eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 projects.

 **Note:** The default build type is a release build with debug information included (RelWithDebInfo).
-This is a convenient type of build to use from applications because of a good mix between performance and still being able to debug things.
-If you'd rather have a Debug or pure Release build, set ``CMAKE_BUILD_TYPE`` accordingly.
+This build is suitable for applications because of its high-performance and debugging capabilities.
+If you prefer a Debug or pure Release build, set ``CMAKE_BUILD_TYPE`` accordingly.

 If you want to contribute to Cyclone DDS, please refer to `Appendix I Contributing to Eclipse Cyclone